-On January 25, 2013, in connection with the Company's reverse acquisition, Valent was issued 1,150,000 shares of common stock of DelMar Pharmaceuticals, Inc., in exchange for Valent reducing certain future royalties under the Assignment Agreement (note 12(a)).
+On January 25, 2013, in connection with the Company's reverse acquisition, Valent was issued 1,150,000 shares of common stock of DelMar Pharmaceuticals, Inc., in exchange for Valent reducing certain future royalties under the Assignment Agreement.

-Pursuant to a loan agreement dated February 3, 2011, the Company has entered a loan with Valent for the \$250,000 for the purchase of the prototype drug product.
+Pursuant to a loan agreement dated February 3, 2011, the Company received a loan from Valent for the \$250,000 for the purchase of the prototype drug product.
 The loan is unsecured and bears interest at 3.00% per year.
-As a result the balance of the loan payable, including accrued interest, at December 31, 2012 is \$264,352 (2011 - \$256,831), including accrued interest of \$14,352 (2011 - \$6,831).
+As a result the balance of the loan payable, including accrued interest, at December 31, 2013 is \$272,372 (2012 - \$264,352), including accrued interest of \$22,372 (2012 - \$14,352).
+As a result of the Company's expectation as to the timing of repayment as a result of the restriction described in note 2 the Company has presented the full loan and accrued interest balance as a non-current liability at December 31, 2013.

-Pursuant to the Assignment Agreement with Valent, the Company is required to issue warrants to Valent under certain circumstances.
-The financing completed by the Company that closed in February 2012 constituted a Financing Transaction under the terms of the Assignment Agreement and resulted in the Company issuing 500,000 warrants to Valent on February 1, 2012 at an exercise price of CDN \$0.50 per warrant (note 7).
+Pursuant to the Assignment Agreement with Valent, the Company agreed to issue warrants to Valent under certain circumstances.
+The financing completed by the Company that closed in February 2012 constituted a Financing Transaction under the terms of the Assignment Agreement and resulted in the Company issuing 500,000 warrants to Valent on February 1, 2012 at an exercise price of CDN \$0.50 per warrant (note 8).
 In exchange for the warrants Valent has assigned all of its right, title and interest in and to the patents for VAL-083 to the Company.
 The fair value of the contingent warrants of \$89,432 has been recognized as an expense and a corresponding increase to additional paid-in capital at December 31, 2011.
 As a result of the warrants being issued during 2012 the amount previously recognized as additional paid in capital has been reclassified to warrants during the year ended December 31, 2012.